bciResearcher/CT-adaptTL/README.md

     pip install -r requirements.txt

+You can try different mirror sources if you encounter version problems.

 Obtain the raw dataset
 Download the raw dataset from the resources above, and save them to the same folder.
 Please download the ME/MI data in mat file format
 Data alignment